parsiya/parsiya.net/content/post/2016-02-14-archive-page-in-hugo.markdown

 * Directory structure: For example in my blog, every blog post is in `content\post` and as a result is of type `post`.
 The template used to create each post is in `themes\Hugo-Octopress\layouts\post\single.html.` You can learn more by reading the [Content Types](https://gohugo.io/content/types/) section in Hugo documentation.

 * Through a variable named `type` in [front matter](https://gohugo.io/content/front-matter).
 For example `type: mycustomtype` in the front matter will assign this type to the page.
 In this case, the page can be anywhere in the `content` directory and the directory structure is irrelevant.
+It's also possible to set the relative URL of the page with the `url` frontmatter variable.

 To create an archive page, create a Markdown file in `content` and create a new type for it.
 The name of the file is going to determine the path of the generating file.
 If the file is named `content\archive.markdown` then it will be located at `baseurl/archive/` in my case.
 The name of the type does not have any effect on the path.
 Here's what I have in this file: